Echinacea Plants for Sale Online

 The flowers remain fresh once cut, as long as the stem's cut ends remain in the water.
 Coneflowers are available in such a wide array of colors that there should be no trouble finding varieties that match your color palette.

-Light: Echinacea plants thrive in full to partial sun.
-The plants need at least four hours of sunlight per day.
+Echinacea plants are extremely easy to grow perennials that thrive in full to partial sun.
 The plants grow naturally along the edges of woodlands, so they thrive in spots with morning shade and afternoon sun or vice versa but can thrive in full sun as well.